Career Program 64 Aviation is a relatively new career program. Funding for FY 16 and FY 17 will be based on funding availability.

-CP-64 does not routinely provide funding for Senior Service College, Federal Executive Institute (FEI), Harvard University Program for Senior Executive Fellows (SEF), Defense Senior Leader Development Program (DSLDP), or the DoD Executive Leadership Development Program (ELDP).
+CP-64 does not routinely provide funding for Federal Executive Institute (FEI), programs, the Harvard University Program for Senior Executive Fellows (SEF), the Defense Senior Leader Development Program (DSLDP), or the DoD Executive Leadership Development Program (ELDP).
 Each fiscal year the CP-64 Career Program Planning Board (CPPB) will determine which programs to support and opportunities will be competitively advertised.

 Training with industry (TWI) is not used at this time.
 Any requests or recommendations for potential TWI assignments would be vetted by the CP-64 Proponency Team and competitively announced.
 This assignment should be in keeping with identified organizational needs and the career goals of the nominee.

 |Academic Degree Training (ADT) (3rd Priority - may not be offered each FY)|

 University Training includes undergraduate and graduate level programs in technical areas as well as limited programs designed to enhance the managerial and leadership skills of experienced professionals.
 Employees must have career status, have three years of Army permanent Civilian service, and be in a permanent competitive appointment.
 Selection will be based on the need for the training to assist in competency gap closure, previous funded training, competitive considerations and the utilization plan.

 |Academic Degree Training (ADT) Checklist Career Program Unique Requirement|

 Candidates who apply for ADT (training or education with the stated objective of getting an academic degree) must provide the information found in the "ADT Checklist" link below as well as the following career program unique requirements which are listed as item #11 on the checklist: